Early Lessons in Design Leadership

 The Solution

-I introduced wireframing and interactive prototyping into the design workflow, starting with lo-fi concepts and building through to fully interactive hi-fi prototypes that the entire team could review, comment on, and approve in real time.
-For the first time, design wasn't something that happened in isolation and then got handed off.
-It was a shared, visible process.
+I introduced wireframing and interactive prototyping into the design workflow, starting with lo-fi concepts and building through to fully interactive hi-fi prototypes.
+For the first time, design was a visible, shared process.

 Alongside that, I built the organization's first digital brand style guide, establishing the shared visual language that had been missing.
-Together, these practices gave teams a common foundation: a single source of truth for how the brand looked, felt, and functioned across every digital touchpoint.
-What had previously taken days of fragmented back-and-forth could now happen in a single collaborative session.
+Together, these practices gave teams a common foundation, a single source of truth for how the brand looked, felt, and functioned across every digital touchpoint.

 Outcomes

-The processes introduced during this migration didn't end with the agency engagement, they became the foundation for how the organization designed going forward.
+The processes introduced during this migration didn't end with the project.
+They became the foundation for how the organization designed going forward.

 • Teams could collaborate and review work in real time for the first time